thanethomson/blog/data/Post/2018-02-10-lessons-containerising-cron-job.md

 business value to the solution, albeit with diminishing returns over time.

 Practically, I applied this to a recent data ingest project I was working on, and it had some pretty good results.
-In this post, I'll talk a little about the project, the cron jobs and how I containerised them, as well as learnings I took from this process.
+In this post, I'll write a little about the project, the cron jobs and how I containerised them, as well as learnings I took from this process.

 _**TL;DR:** See the [Dockerfile](#the-dockerfile) and [the scripts](#the-scripts)._